-- Be sure to practice good hand hygiene by washing your hands with soap and water, and using alcohol-based hand gels.
+- Be sure to practice good hand hygiene by washing your hands with soap and water and using alcohol-based hand gels.

-- The line should also be kept dry at all times.
+- The PICC line should also be kept dry at all times.
 Find the best ways to take a shower while keeping the dressing dry.
 If you get the dressing wet, contact your doctor immediately.
 And lastly, try avoiding touching the line, even after washing your hands.

-You might want to go easy when you are in the gym and avoid lifting heavy weights.
-We don’t recommend abandoning exercise, but it should be light and don’t involve a lot of arm movement.
+You might want to go easy in the gym and avoid lifting heavy weights.
+We don’t recommend abandoning exercise, but it should be light and not involve a lot of arm movement.
 If you’re a student, make sure to avoid carrying heavy backpacks as well.

-Getting Air in the Line
+Getting air in the line

 PICC lines usually have valves and caps at the end to stop air from coming in.
 The cap should always be closed when the line isn’t in use to prevent air from getting inside.

 The most common symptoms of an air embolism are a sudden onset of breathlessness, nausea, and shoulder or chest pain.
-Should you experience any of these symptoms, you should see your healthcare provider immediately.
+If you experience any of these symptoms, you should see your healthcare provider immediately.

 You can minimize the risk of a blood clot forming by ensuring proper circulation in your arms.
-If you are sedentary for long periods of time, make it a point to stand up and move around every couple of hours, and keep yourself hydrated drinking plenty of water.
+If you are sedentary for long periods of time, make it a point to stand up and move around every couple of hours, and keep yourself hydrated by drinking plenty of water.